OSGeo/PROJ/docs/source/install.rst

     The use of :program:`projsync` requires that network support is enabled (the default option).
-If the resource files are not installed using :program:`projsync` PROJ will attempt to fetch them automaticall when a transformation needs a specific data file.
+If the resource files are not installed using :program:`projsync` PROJ will attempt to fetch them automatically when a transformation needs a specific data file.
 This  requires that :envvar:`PROJ_NETWORK` is set to ``ON``.